-But since 2008, the longest you should wait after being referred by your GP until you start your treatment is 18 weeks - that is, unless you choose to delay treatment or there is a clinical reason why you should wait longer.
-Wherever possible, you will wait less than this, with the average wait nationally being around eight weeks.
-Any hospital appointments, tests, scans or other procedures that you may need before being treated will all happen within this maximum time limit.
+The longest you should wait until you start your treatment having being referred by your GP is 18 weeks - that is, unless you choose to delay treatment or there is a clinical reason why you should wait longer.
+Often, you will wait less than this.
+Any hospital appointments, tests, scans or other procedures that you may need before being treated should all happen within this time limit.

-There are clear rules about measuring 'referral to treatment' waiting times, and what has to be completed within 18 weeks.
-18 weeks is about delivering the right care, at the right time, of the right quality and without unnecessary delays.
+There are clear rules about measuring referral to treatment waiting times, and what has to be completed within 18 weeks.
+It is about delivering the right care, at the right time, of the right quality and without unnecessary delays.
 There are clear rules about measuring how long patients will wait and what is included in the 18 weeks.

 More can be found on the Guide to waiting times on the NHS Choices website.

 The Trust had 8,286 Accident & Emergency Department attendances in March and 93% (96.24% within the North East Essex economy) of them were seen, treated or discharged within the four hour standard.
 The target is to achieve 95%.